 Subscribe to the Accreditation Department RSS Feed

-This is for organisations who provide therapeutic counselling/psychotherapy services either as an entity in itself, or as part of a portfolio of mental health & wellbeing services.
-Only distinct counselling/psychotherapy services with a minimum of three qualified counsellors/psychotherapists can be awarded accreditation (caveat for BACP UC members).
+This is for organisations that provide therapeutic counselling/psychotherapy services either as their sole service or as part of a portfolio of mental health and wellbeing services.
+Organisations must have a minimum of three qualified practitioners providing distinct counselling/psychotherapy services.

-This scheme is for training providers who wish to have external recognition of the standard of their professional counsellor/psychotherapist practitioner training.
-Applicant courses must consist of at least 400 face-to-face taught hours with an integral student placement requirement for a minimum 100 hours supervised client work.
+This is for training providers offering professional counsellor/psychotherapist practitioner training.
+Courses must include at least 400 face-to-face taught hours and an integral student placement with a minimum of 100 hours supervised client work.